akoen/notes/content/notes/examples_of_digital_privacy_abuse.md

 ## Corporations {#corporations}

--   Privacy policies are written to be incomprehensible to the average person.

 -   In 2007, Google's then CEO Eric Shmidt [said](https://web.archive.org/web/20210524225135/https://www.ft.com/content/c3e49548-088e-11dc-b11e-000b5df10621) "the goal is to enable Google users to be able to ask the questions such as 'What shall I do tomorrow?' and 'What job shall I take?'".
     -   For democracy to function, we need citizens to be autonomous, to think for themselves.